kartikp7/kartikp7.github.io/_posts/2023-12-10-advanced-candidacy.md

 ---
 type: update
-title: Passed the PhD Qualifying Exam to advance to candidacy!!
+title: '✅ Passed the PhD Qualifying Exam to advance to candidacy!!'
 ---